Alastrantia/ScratchDatabase/README.md

   - need to save data in .svg or .wav and extract it again

 > option with multiple projects is more realistic, as the comments are likely to be cracked and have that stupid 500 letter limit

+PROGRESS: maybe it is smarter to use the asset api directly.
+The only thing that would need to be stored locally is the MD5 hash of the data and some identifier for it.